qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 Using the data-defined assistant interface ..........................................

-When the |dataDefined| :sup:`Data-defined override` button is associated with a size, a rotation, an opacity or a color property, it has an :guilabel:`Assistant...` option that helps you change how the data is applied to the parameter for each feature.
+When the |dataDefine| :sup:`Data-defined override` button is associated with a size, a rotation, an opacity or a color property, it has an :guilabel:`Assistant...` option that helps you change how the data is applied to the parameter for each feature.
 The assistant allows you to: